HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 Benefits, Tips For Using Vinegar And Baking Soda In Hot Tub!

-Using vinegar and baking soda in hot tub is not recommended, as it can cause scaling, odor, and be less effective than commercial hot tub chemicals.
-Learn how to safely adjust the pH of your hot tub water with this guide.
+Using vinegar and baking soda in a hot tub is not recommended, as they can cause scaling and odor and are less effective than commercial hot tub chemicals.
+This guide will teach you how to adjust the pH of your hot tub water safely.

 While these household products can be used to adjust the pH of pool water, they can have negative consequences in a hot tub.